Thanks so much for your interest in collaborating with me.

 - Being interviewed about conscious money work, creative entrepreneurship, mamapreneurship, my Art of Money book and much more.
 In video, audio, podcast, Guest Teaching, blog, or article format — I love questions that bring out great insights and share this work with the world.
 I am very happy to share my teaching to your community and to support them in this way.
 (There are many great examples of this here and here)

 - Interviewing others!
 This is truly one of my superpowers.
 If you’re up to interesting things in the world that I think my community might love to hear about, please do email me your idea for consideration.
+Please note: I go through phases throughout the year where I am taking breaks from interviewing others.
 Here are two great examples: 1.
 My interview with Katie Teague on the macro side of money.
 2. My interview with Tad Hargrave on what to do in cash flow dips.

 - Sharing on social media.
 I’m very active on Facebook, and I’m starting to explore Twitter, Instagram and Pinterest.
 So if we collaborate, and I feel great about our interview, I’ll be thrilled to share a link to the interview (not an opt-in to a whole series, but a direct link to the actual interview) and spread the news through these channels.
 Also, I will share the link on my media + book media pages on my site where I share my favorites.